revilowaldow/BITC/Sessions/2024/01 14 - Session 14.md

 Informed [[Kevin Aldragosh]] we've allied with the [[Helviti Inquisition]]

 - Trading Stamps
-	- Quick orders, in remote
+	- Quick orders, in remote town can order equipment remotely
+- Research Library
+	- Information collation, should be easier to search
+- Homing Pid